mizotii/osu-heatmap/README.md

 working on:
 heatmap implementation

-prob won't be open source once deployed (it's not great!)
+this is my first ever web project -- meaning it probably won't be open source once deployed (it's not great!)